Vinjas/AI-3-Angular-Videogames-List/README.md

 This is the list of all the extra (non-default) libraries used in this project:
 * FontAwesome (icons)
 * RxJS (reactive programming and observables)
+* Ngx-slick-carousel (for carousel effect on videogames lists)

 ## APIs used